markaumvb/RENE/index.md

 1. Create the database structure to store the data obtained by the collection [tables structure](https://github.com/markaumvb/RENE/tree/master/database%20script)

-2. Before executing the script it is necessary to make some presets:
+2. Before executing the script GET_PR.py it is necessary to make some presets:
-Set the variables GH_USER and GH_PASSWD with your github platform user data (github registration required). set the LANGUAGE variable with the language of the project to be collected.
+Set the variables GH_USER and GH_PASSWD with your github platform user data (github registration required).
+Set the LANGUAGE variable with the language of the project to be collected.

 3. For eache project, run the script [get_pr](https://github.com/markaumvb/RENE/blob/master/python_script/get_pr.py):

 ```markdown
   get_pr('project_owner', 'project_name')
 ```

 4. Run the [update_pr](https://github.com/markaumvb/RENE/blob/master/python_script/update_pr.py) script to update some values

 ```markdown